Vietnam.vn - Nền tảng quảng bá Việt Nam

 A woman and a child stand near a police vehicle after leaving school amid gang violence in Port-au-Prince, Haiti, March 3, 2023.
 Photo: Reuters

-The Solino area of Port-au-Prince, a poor residential area, has been under siege for several days.
+The Solino area of Port-au-Price, a poor residential area, has been under siege for several days.
 The motive behind the siege is unclear.

 The Solino area has recorded two dozen deaths since the weekend, said Pierre Esperance of the Haitian National Network for the Defense of Human Rights (RNDDH).

-“There was no police or security forces present,” Pierre said.
-“People from other areas had taken to the streets to show solidarity with Solino.”
+"Neither police nor security forces were present," said Mr. Pierre.
+"People in other areas had surrounded the streets to show solidarity with Solino."

 Violence in Haiti has been escalating for months as gangs vie for power and seek to put pressure on interim Prime Minister Ariel Henry, before a political deal consolidating his power expires on February 7, analysts say.

-Violence erupted ahead of a January 26 court hearing for a Kenyan-led multinational force to tackle gang violence in one of the Western Hemisphere's poorest countries.
+Violence erupted ahead of a January 26 court hearing for a Kenyan-led multinational force aimed at tackling gang violence in one of the Western Hemisphere's poorest countries.

 Ngoc Anh (according to Reuters)